mahozad/theme-switch/README.md

     --my-primary-color: red;
 }

-/* Here, we redeclare properties that should be different for the dark theme with new values */ [data-theme="dark"] {
+/* Here, we redeclare properties that should have different values for the dark theme */ [data-theme="dark"] {
     --my-page-background-color: #112233;
     --my-icons-color: #efefef;